 In this section, we will theoretically integrate the fields of temporal forecast reconciliation and temporally aggregated ARIMA models.
 To the best of our knowledge, this is the first time such an integration has been attempted.
 While \citet{ATHANASOPOULOS201760} utilized the theory of temporally aggregated ARIMA models, their approach was primarily experimental.
 They examined the performance of temporal forecast reconciliation methods, such as variance scaling, and compared them to a simple bottom-up approach under varying levels of uncertainty.
 Specifically, they conducted experiments with fixed model orders and parameters, fixed orders alone, or automatically selected models based on model selection criteria.
 The authors found that temporal forecast reconciliation and bottom-up methods perform equally well in highly certain settings, but the performance of bottom-up methods declines when models are misspecified.

-In general, the data-generating process has not been of much interest so far in the field of temporal forecast reconciliation because it has been developed as a post-hoc procedure to transform base forecasts coherently.
+In general, the data-generating process has not been of much interest so far in the field of temporal forecast reconciliation because it has been developed as a post-hoc procedure to transform base forecasts coherently and later to improve possibly suboptimal base forecasts originating from misspecified models.
 In the theory of temporally aggregated models, the combination of forecasts of different levels to achieve coherent or even better forecasts has not been looked at.